Talk to Me (British TV series)

-It was announced in early 2007 under the working title Is This Love?.
-ITV commissioned the show in a bid to rebrand their channel for a younger audience, Laura Mackie's first show since becoming controller of drama, she stated that Talk to Me is the template for their new output - sexy, stylish and contemporary.
+Talk to Me is a four-part British television series, written by writer Danny Brocklehurst, produced by Company Pictures for ITV.
 The first episode attracted 4.2 million viewers, growing to 5.5 million in its second week.
 The series was released on DVD by Granada Ventures on 9 July 2007.

 An American remake for FOX Network was developed but did not make it to air.